mvolkmann/blog/src/flutter.md

 For more details, see the {% aTargetBlank "https://pub.dev/packages/mockito", "offical mockito documentation" %}.

+Another mocking approach to consider is implementing a service registry class.
+This class becomes the authority on deciding which service instances should be used.
+It can be configured to use mock service instances instead of real ones when tests are being run.
+A downside of this approach is that all code that uses services must be modified to get instances from the service registry class.

 ### Test Coverage

 The `flutter test` command can generate test coverage data.